TheDonDope/wits/README.md

 ### Required Database

 Wits requires a Postgres database to run.
 The connection details are configurable via environment variables (see above).
-For local deployment and testing, kubernetes resources for the database are provided in the `k8s` folder.
-In the [Makefile](Makefile) and [Taskfile](Taskfile) you can spin up a database with either `$ make local-db-up` or `$ task local-db-up`.
-It can be brought down with `$ make local-db-down` or `$ task local-db-down`. **Note**: Currently, bringing the database down also deletes all data.
+For local deployment and testing, kubernetes resources for the database and application are provided in the `k8s` folder.
+In the [Makefile](Makefile) and [Taskfile](Taskfile) you can spin those up with either `$ make k8s-up` or `$ task k8s-up`.
+It can be brought down with `$ k8s-down` or `$ task k8s-down`. **Note**: Currently, bringing the database down also deletes all data.
 This behaviour is subject to change.

 These commands require [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to be installed on your machine.